 The only other occasion that you may see Unverified profiles on Stitch is when you Browse member profiles and you have exhausted all the Verified profiles within your chosen search distance.

 The system only shows you profiles within the area you choose on your Search Settings page.
 If you've chosen a very narrow distance setting, are in an area where the Stitch community isn't very large yet, or have been a member for a long time and have browsed lots of profiles, then it's possible to view all the verified profiles in your area.

 You are welcome to send a message to these members -- remember, some of them may just need a little bit of encouragement to join! -- but they won't be able to respond to you unless you are a Gold member or above.
 (We don't want to compromise Stitch's safety, so we only enable this feature for Gold members whose experience with Stitch means they are active contributors to helping keep the community safe.)

 If you've reached the point where you are seeing Unverified profiles when browsing profiles, you can expand your search distance criteria, or stop and wait until more members have joined in your area.

 Or better still, get involved in growing the Stitch community in your area!
-By doing so, you'll find it's quite easy to earn Gold status ... and did you know that Gold members can view unlimited profiles on Stitch?
+By doing so, you'll find it's quite easy to earn Gold status ... and did you know that Gold and above status level members can view more profiles on Stitch than any other members?

 We're on a mission to improve people's lives by building and growing the Stitch Community.
 Will you join us?